apache/www-site/content/foundation/marks/guide.md

 directly show the relationship between the Apache software product and various third party products and services.

-## How To Use The Apache Feather Logo  {#feather}
+## How To Use The Apache Logo  {#logo}

-The Apache feather logo is an important brand to the ASF as a whole, as well as to every Apache project.
-As a vendor-neutral public charity, the feather should only be used to refer to the ASF itself as an independent organization, and must never be used in contexts that appear to endorse or be affiliated with any other organization.
-The feather logo must never be modified except when necessary to accommodate limited printing technologies in physical contexts.
-The feather logo must never be used in direct conjunction with other organization logos or images.
+The ASF logo is an important brand to the Foundation as a whole, as well as to every Apache project.
+As a vendor-neutral public charity, the logo should only be used to refer to The ASF itself as an independent organization, and must never be used in contexts that appear to endorse or be affiliated with any other organization.
+The ASF logo must never be modified except when necessary to accommodate limited printing technologies in physical contexts.
+The logo must never be used in direct conjunction with other organization logos or images.

-The ASF Press team maintains the [official Apache feather logos](/foundation/press/kit/#policy).
+The ASF Press team maintains the [official Apache logos](/foundation/press/kit/#policy).

 ## Other Trademark Guidelines  {#other}